Garmin Vivoactive 4 vs. Vivoactive 4S Size matters

 One benefit of choosing the Garmin Vivoactive 4S is the additional color options.

 One benefit of choosing the Garmin Vivoactive 4S is the additional color options.
-The four color options include Slate, Silver, Light Gold, and Rose Gold.
-Keep in mind the Garmin Vivoactive 4S is compatible with 18mm interchangeable bands.
+The four colors include Slate, Silver, Light Gold, and Rose Gold.
+Keep in mind the Garmin Vivoactive 4S is compatible with smaller 18mm interchangeable bands.
 Considering that this Garmin smartwatch comes in a slightly smaller case, the battery is also smaller.
 You'll get 7 days of battery life in smartwatch mode.
 Continuous GPS mode gives you 15 hours of battery life.
 When you add music to continuous GPS mode, the battery will last for up to 5 hours.

 As a reminder, you're going to enjoy all of the same perks if you choose the Garmin Vivoactive 4S.
 That means you get GPS, heart-rate monitoring, activity/sleep tracking, blood oxygen monitoring, stress tracking, Body Battery, music storage, and Garmin Pay.
 If you don't mind a smaller display (1.1 inches as opposed to 1.3 inches) and slightly shorter battery life, the Vivoactive 4S is a solid option for smaller wrists.